Entropy zero area preserving diffeomorphisms of $S^2$: Renormalization.

-If $K$ contains a point $y$ in the interior of $U_c$ then $y \in \Fix(f_c^q)$ and $\rho(f_c, K) =p/q$ for some $0 \le p < q$.
+If $K$ contains a point $y$ in the interior of $U_c$ then $y \in \Fix(f_c^q)$ and $\rho(f_c|_K) =p/q$ for some $0 \le p < q$.
 If $p = 0$ then there is a lift $\ti f : \ti U \to \ti U$ and a lift $\ti y \in \Fix(\ti f^q)$ in contradiction to the Brouwer translation theorem applied to $\ti f$ and the fact that $\Fix(\ti f) = \emptyset$.
-Thus $0 < p < q$.
+Thus $0 < p < q.$

-If $K$ is a component of $\partial U_c$ corresponding to a non-singular end then $\rho_K = 0$ by Proposition~\ref{intermediate}-(4). \end{proof}
+If $K$ is a component of $\partial U_c$ corresponding to a non-singular end then $\rho_K = 0$ by Proposition~\ref{intermediate} (4).
+This proves (3) and (4) is clear.
+The analogous result for backward rotation numbers comes from considering $f^{-1}.$ \end{proof}

-\begin{lemma} Suppose that $U \in \cA$ and that $X$ is a component of $\partial U_c$ corresponding to a non-singular end.
-Then the translation number $\tau(\ti f_c|_{\ti X})$ of any lift of $f_c$ restricted to the universal covering space $\ti X$ is an integer $p.$ Moreover $\tau(\ti {f_c})$ is a non-trivial interval containing $p$ as an endpoint and having length at most $1$. \end{lemma}

-\begin{proof} No integer can be in the interior of $\tau(\ti f_c).$ To see this we suppose to the contrary that an integer (which without loss we assume is $0$) is in the interior of $\tau(\ti f_c)$ and show this leads to a contradiction.
-In this case by Theorem~(\ref{thm: rot num}) there would be periodic points in $U$ with both positive and negative rotation numbers.
-Theorem~(2.1) of \cite{franks:poincare} then implies that $f$ has a fixed point in the open annulus $U$, which is a contradiction.

-By part (4) of Proposition~\ref{intermediate}, $f_c$ has a fixed point in $X$.
-It follows that the translation number of the lift $\ti f_c|_{\ti X} : \ti X \to \ti X$ is an integer, say $p.$ Hence $p \in \tau(\ti {f_c}).$ There is a point in the interior of $U$ with a well defined non-integer translation number.
-This is because almost all points of $U$ have a well defined translation number by Theorem~(\ref{thm: rot num}) and if these were all equal to $p$ then Proposition~(\ref{prop: +meas}) would imply $U$ contains a fixed point -- a contradiction.
-Since $p \in \tau (\ti f_c)$ and no integer can be in its interior, it follows that $\tau(\ti {f_c})$ is non-trivial, $p$ is one endpoint and it must be contained in either $[p, p+1]$ or $[p-1, p].$ \end{proof}

-\begin{cor} Suppose $q>1$ and $V \in \cA(q)$ is a subset of $U \in \cA$ and $U$ has a non-singular end.
-If $V$ is $f$-invariant and $f_c : V_c \to V_c$ is the extension to its annular compactification then for any lift $\ti f_c$ to the universal covering there is $p \in \Z$ such that $\tau(\ti f_c)$ is a non-trivial subinterval of $[p/q, (p+1)/q]$ and contains at least one of its endpoints. \end{cor} \begin{proof} The fact that $U$ has a non-singular end implies that $V$ does also.
-The result now follows from Lemma~(\ref{lem: U rot int}) since
+\begin{cor} Suppose $q>1$ and $V \in \cA(q)$ is essential in $U \in \cA$ and $U$ has a non-singular end.
+If $f_c : V_c \to V_c$ is the extension to its annular compactification then for any lift $\ti f_c$ to the universal covering space $\ti V_c,$ there is $p \in \Z$ such that the translation interval $\cT(\ti f_c)$ is a non-trivial subinterval of $[p/q, (p+1)/q]$ and contains at least one of its endpoints. \end{cor} \begin{proof} Lemma~\ref{lem: ess => inv} says $V$ is $f$-invariant.
+The fact that $U$ has a non-singular end implies that $V$ does also.
+The result now follows from Lemma~\ref{lem: U rot int} since